zaxymelkt/kny/content/Systems - Universal/Combat/Statistics.md

 >
 > **Injury Resistance** (Injury Resist.) _A subcategory of DUR, dictating the injury level an individual can continue to fight through; often referred to as pain tolerance._
 >
-> **Injury Immunity** (Injury Ign.) _A subcategory of DUR, dictating the injury level and individual is unaffected by in terms of statistical debuffs._
+> **Status Immunity** (Status Imm.) _A subcategory of DUR, dictating the status effect level an individual is unaffected by in terms of statistical debuffs._

 ---